kratosator/apex-legends-obs-game/README.md

 It allows, for example, to apply a character card overlay in the correct screen position depending on the HUD showed by the game.
 There are 4 HUDs where the player card is recognized: in-game, inventory, looting box, map view.

 The plugin works recognizing elements of the HUD of the game to determine the current HUD showed.
+It works when using mouse and keyboard or a PS4 controller, other input devices may create problems.
 Currently it works only if these requirements are met

- - game is running on PC using mouse and keyboard
  - game's language set to either English or Italiano
  - screen's resolution set to 1920x1080

+Other languages or resolutions may be supported on request.

 In order to work properly it is required have the following settings: